LimeLime scootermicromobilitye-scootershared mobility

 Lime's business model has evolved significantly since 2017.
 As of 2026, the company generates revenue through four primary streams:

-Lime's costs are dominated by the juicer program (paying $7–10 average per scooter charge), maintenance and parts replacement, fleet expansion in new cities, and back-end infrastructure (cellular data plans for every scooter add up quickly at fleet scale).
+Lime's costs are dominated by the Logistics Provider network (paying Logistics Providers for fleet tasks), maintenance and parts replacement, fleet expansion in new cities, and back-end infrastructure (cellular data plans for every scooter add up quickly at fleet scale).
 The company achieved adjusted EBITDA profitability in 2022 and has been operationally profitable since.

 How Do Lime Scooters Get Serviced When They Break?